The University of Arizona

 To reaffirm accreditation, the University of Arizona is following the Open Pathway, which is one of three options that an institution has for maintaining its accreditation with HLC.
 The Open Pathway's 10-year cycle is focused on quality assurance and institutional improvement.
 In the final year of the cycle, the institution undergoes a comprehensive evaluation to ensure that it is meeting the Criteria for Accreditation, pursuing institutional improvement and complying with certain requirements set by the U.S. Department of Education.

-The UA is participating in the HLC Open Pathway which focuses on quality assurance and institutional improvement.Open Pathway
+The university is participating in the HLC Open Pathway which focuses on quality assurance and institutional improvement.Open Pathway

-The Open Pathway requires UA to undertake a major Quality Initiative designed to suit our present concerns or aspirations.Quality Initiative
+The Open Pathway requires the university to undertake a major Quality Initiative designed to suit our present concerns or aspirations.Quality Initiative

 A team of peer reviewers conducts a comprehensive evaluation in the final year of the 10-year Open Pathway cycle.Comprehensive Evaluation